 This list, while not comprehensive, is adequate to illustrate the scope and recurrence of the theme of 2 sons.
 Clearly, the biblical narrative derives structure from this theme.
 However, it would be erroneous to conclude that these were the only sons born at a time before birth control and when fecundity was highly valued.
 We must remember that Nahor had 8 sons (Gen. 22:20-24) and Abraham had 8, if we add them all together.
 We remember also that Jesse had 8 sons, the youngest being David.

 Let us return to the analogy of the dog food bag.
 Analysis and proper interpretation require finding the right end of the string: key words, recurring images, or genealogical patterns that allow us to get inside to what Carl Jung called the “ah hah moment.”
-In other words, the Bible requires a certain amount of intuitive investigation.
-Such is the case in examination of the 2 sons theme.
+In other words, understanding what the Bible means requires investigation.
+Such is the case in examination of the 2-sons motif.
 Let us now turn to a specific case.